• Skip to primary navigation

 What Auto Insurance Is Required in Florida?

-What this really means for you is that you must protect yourself and your family by ensuring that you carry uninsured/underinsured motorist (UM) coverage.
-In order to get UM coverage, you must carry BI liability coverage.
-You cannot carry more UM coverage than your BI limits, but you may choose lower limits (although that may not be a good idea).
-UM coverage is relatively less expensive compared to BI liability coverage and may be the most important coverage you can have on your automobile policy.
+What does this mean for you?
+You must protect yourself and your family by ensuring that you carry uninsured/underinsured motorist (UM) coverage.
+To get UM coverage, you must carry BI liability coverage.
+You cannot carry more UM coverage than your BI limits.
+But you may choose lower limits (although that may not be a good idea).
+UM coverage is relatively less expensive compared to BI liability coverage.
+It may also be the most important coverage you can have on your automobile policy.

 Filed Under: Automobile Insurance Tagged With: Insurance, Uninsured Motorist Coverage